ldstep/ldstephensnet/content/notes.md

 ---

+January 25, 2026, at 3:19:21 PM

+It's snowing and blowing, with a temperature of 24 degrees but a windchill making it feel like 10.
+We've already accumulated a solid 8 to 10 inches of snow.
+I've cleared the back porch, the roofs of the shed and chicken coop, and the cars twice already, and I need to do it again.
+I also used the snowblower to clear some walkways in the yard.
+So far, we haven't lost power, fingers crossed 🤞.

+---

 January 24, 2026, at 9:25:14 AM

 It's really fucking cold this morning.
 The temperature is currently 11 degrees, with a wind chill of -3.
 A major storm is expected tomorrow, bringing snow, sleet, and ice.
 We spent yesterday preparing for it.
 I checked the heating oil, and we have plenty.
 I'll bring in a good supply of firewood this afternoon.